Some Brazil police break strike following wave of homicides

 Instead, the officers heeded the call of Defense Minister Raul Jungmann, who visited Vitoria Saturday and strongly urged officers to do their duty, saying if they refused they were siding with the criminals carrying out the killings.

-"We've come to the conclusion that with regard to order and security (in Espirito Santo), it has recuperated and been saved," Jungmann told reporters in Brasilia after the meeting.

-"The major victory has been the restoration of tranquility.
-Tomorrow schools will open, businesses will open, and the public transportation system should be working normally."

 Wives and other family members of the police have led the strike, forming human blockades around the entrances of barracks.
-They remained in place on Sunday, blocking the ability of police cars to exit, forcing the roughly 1,200 officers who returned to work to mostly patrol on foot, though 59 police cars were in use.
+They remained in place on Sunday, blocking the ability of police cars to exit, forcing the roughly 900 officers who returned to work to patrol on foot.

-Scores of police who went back to work were ferried out of their blockaded battalions by Army helicopters, security officials in Espirito Santo said.

 Under Brazilian law, it is illegal for police to strike, which is why their family members have taken action to physically prevent police cars leaving barracks.
 The police themselves have not tried to remove their families, leading to fears among some of the relatives that soldiers could try to remove them by force.